Roy025/AgriClassify/README.md

 # AgriClassify
 ## Project Overview

 This project is a web-based image classification application built using Flask and TensorFlow.
-Users can upload images of fruits or vegetables, and the application will predict the category of the uploaded image and display the result along with the prediction confidence.
+The application leverages a custom-trained model, which I personally developed using a huge database.
+Users can upload images of fruits or vegetables, and the app will predict the category of the uploaded image, displaying the result along with the prediction confidence.

 **Kaggle Link**
 https://www.kaggle.com/code/praptiroy025/agriclassify